The Music Man

-Audition materials are ready for you to print out by going to the Xavier web site, xcp.org.
+Audition materials are ready for you to print out at the BOTTOM of this page.
 Look for the prompts that will direct you to the packet.
-Only print out what you need!
-Read through this packet before you begin printing.
+Only print what you need!
+Read through this entire packet before you begin printing.
 You are not allowed to use the printers at school.
 If you do not have a printer at home, you may get materials in the Drama Room on the Xavier campus (PAC 212.)
-Or, you may use your phone!
-If you would like audition assistance on either the script or the music or if you have any questions, please do not hesitate to see Ms. Robillard!
+If you would like audition assistance on either the script or the music or if you have any questions, please do not hesitate to see Ms. Vining!
 She will help you.

-REMEMBER: Sign up for a specific time Monday, Tuesday, OR Wednesday for your initial audition.
-Click here to fill out your time slot and to fill out your audition form.
+Sign up for a specific time Monday, Tuesday, OR Wednesday for your initial audition.
+Click here to fill out your audition form online and submit it ahead of time.
 Thursday, ALL will report at 3:30 for initial dance auditions.
 Friday callbacks will include reading and singing and dancing for specific roles.

-Rehearsals will begin on Tuesday, January 15.
-Rehearsals will normally be from 3:30-6:30 Mondays through Thursdays and from 2:00-5:30 on Fridays.
-Please check the rehearsal schedule for exact times.
+Rehearsals will begin on Monday, August 26th.
+Rehearsals will normally be from 3:30-6:30 or 7:00 Mondays through Thursdays (please check the rehearsal schedule for exact times) and from 2:00-5:30 on Fridays.
 All cast members will be called to the first rehearsal.

-Performances will be on February 28, March 1, and 2 (four total performances.)
+Performances will be on October 2nd, 3rd, and two on October 5th (four total performances.)

 Who will run the auditions?

-Ms. Robillard will direct the play and will run the auditions, overall.
-Mr. Goodenberger will be the music director and will go over the music and have you sing for him.
-Mr. White will be the choreographer and will teach you the steps and observe you.
-The student stage manager and assistant directors will assist Ms. Robillard and will help answer any questions you may have.
+Ms. Vining will direct the play and run the auditions.
+Mr. Condon, the music director, and Ms. La Joie, the choreographer, will both be assisting during the audition process.
+The student stage manager and assistant directors will also be there and can help answer any questions you may have.

 How will auditions be run?